Summarization Programs: Interpretable Abstractive Summarization with Neural Modular Trees

-\paragraph{Paraphrase Module.} The paraphrase module generates a sentence that involves syntactic transformations or lexical paraphrasing of the input sentence.
-Similar to the compression module, it is an operation defined over single sentences.
-We use a publicly available PEGASUS-based~\citep{zhang2020pegasus} paraphrase model from HuggingFace~\citep{wolf2020transformers}.\footnote{Model available at \url{https://huggingface.co/tuner007/pegasus_paraphrase}.} We generate paraphrases again using beam search with a beam size of $5$.
-In practice, we observe paraphrased outputs to frequently involve some compression as well, which we analyze in detail as part of the `Neural Module Faithfulness' evaluation (\cref{sec:module_faithfulness_eval}).
+\textbf{Paraphrase Module.} The paraphrase module generates a sentence that involves syntactic transformations or lexical paraphrasing of the input sentence.
+We use a publicly available PEGASUS-based~\citep{zhang2020pegasus} paraphrase model from HuggingFace~\citep{wolf2020transformers}.\footnote{Model available at \url{https://huggingface.co/tuner007/pegasus_paraphrase}.} In practice, we observe paraphrased outputs to frequently involve some compression as well, which we analyze in detail as part of the `Neural Module Faithfulness' evaluation (\cref{sec:module_faithfulness_eval}).